GaryS007/Portfolio-1-Gary/README.md

 I wasn't 100% happy with the Imagery, I think for more business orientated websites paying a subscription to the likes of shutterstock would be worthwhile as they provide far superior images.

 ## Deployment

+I deployed my website on day 1 as I wanted to better understand Github and how to maintain a repository.
+Doing regular commits and pushes daily, but being able to see my code on local vs live website was great.

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
     - In the GitHub repository, navigate to the Settings tab